-The Academic Scrutiny Committee consists of up to five governors (three non-staff governors, the student governor, and the Vice Chancellor).
+The Academic Scrutiny Committee consists of up to five governors (three non-staff governors, a governor representing students, and the Vice Chancellor).

 The Academic Scrutiny Committee scrutinises and challenges the Academic Board and the Senior Management Team on the quality and enhancement of the academic experience and the student outcomes.